Skip down to main content

 • Understand how new ethical challenges arise from the development of digital environments and unprecedented forms of agency and what approaches may be fruitful in order to deal with them;

-• Know how to analyse the conceptual nature of fundamental digital changes;
+• Know how to identify, analyse and address the ethical implications of digitally-related phenomena;

-• Be familiar with important work on the philosophy and ethics of information authored by distinguished researchers in the field.
+• Be familiar with important work in this field.